pinterest/querybook/docs_website/docs/changelog/breaking_change.md

 Here are the list of breaking changes that you should be aware of when updating Querybook:

+## v3.2.0

+Exporters can now export all rows of statement result (limited to the size of the exporter).
+`lib.export.exporters.gspread_exporter` was updated to support exporting all rows (up to google spreadsheets limits).

+-   Breaking changes:
+    -   custom exporter plugins will need to be updated to ensure exporter file/csv size limits are not exceeded and should be updated to use `_get_statement_execution_result_iter` to export full csv result
+    -   `_get_statement_execution_result` in `lib.export.base_exporter.BaseExporter` will be deprecated
+        since exporters will now use `_get_statement_execution_result_iter` to export entire statement results
+    -   `get_csv_iter` is a new abstract method of `lib.result_store.stores.BaseReader`, and needs to be implemented by any classes inheriting from this

 ## v3.1.2

 Generic OAuth flow now works with HOT-RELOAD activated (development mode).